A Horse’s Tale: Bill, Bertie and Bairnsdale 303

 Alas, this horse is not real.
 Instead, he exists in three beautiful photographs that capture the shimmer of his silken coat and the gleam of his two white socks.
 The photos also show his rider: Albert, the Duke of York (Queen Elizabeth’s father).
 The horse’s name was Bill.

-The photographs were donated by Barbara Walters of Inverell.
+The photographs were donated by Barbara Walker of Inverell.
 Bill belonged to Barbara’s grandfather-in-law, Lieutenant-Colonel Walter Farr DSO.
 Lt-Col Farr was a First World War hero who was responsible for moving almost the entire public service from Melbourne to the nation’s new capital city, Canberra.
 According to family legend, Bill was loaned to the Duke of York because his calm temperament suited the Duke’s nervous equestrianism.
 But there was something intriguing about these photos.